Where: 935 W. Fullerton, 773.325.7506

 Hours: Mon–Tue: Closed, Wed–Th: 11 am–7 pm, Fri–Sun: 11 am–5 pm Search the calendar for events.

 Admission, lectures, concerts, tours, receptions, gallery talks and special events are always free.
+The museum closes quarterly to change exhibits.
+Always call first before heading over.

 DePaul Art Museum (DPAM)is located in a $7.8m 15,000 square foot building opened in 2011 on the university’s Lincoln Park campus.